 By Noelle Charbonnier

-Beaverton High School prides itself on its diverse student body, and how its students come together as a community.
-There are multiple classes and programs within the school that help strengthen the community bond, and one of those is the newly implemented Dual Language Program.
+Beaverton High School prides itself on its diverse student body.
+There are multiple classes and programs within the school that strengthen the community, and one of those is the new Dual Language Program.

-For years BHS has been offering Spanish classes for native Spanish speakers with the goal of improving their literacy in the language.
-From Spanish Lit and Comp I, II, and III, to an AP Spanish class for those students whose literacy levels are already high enough to take the harder class.
-Just a few years ago, BHS added a few more classes into the Dual Language, also known as TWI (two-way immersion) program.
-Currently, BHS is proud to offer Physics, Chemistry, STEM Chem, AGS 1, and AGS 2 in the Dual Language Program.
+For years, BHS has offered Spanish classes for native Spanish speakers to improve their literacy in the language, from Spanish Lit and Comp I, II, and III to AP Spanish.
+A few years ago, BHS added classes into the Dual Language Program, also known as the TWI (two-way immersion) Program.
+Currently, BHS offers Physics, Chemistry, STEM Chemistry, AGS 1, and AGS 2 in the Dual Language Program.
 They hope to add a social studies class in the years to come.

-Dual Language is a program that has 3 main goals.
-The first is to provide the program and classes to students who have been in Dual Language programs for years.
-The second is to provide for students who have never taken a dual language course or a formal Spanish course but are heritage speakers.
-The third is for English Language Learners (ESL).
-These are students who come from other countries and have a certain amount of formal education from their countries.
-When they come here they may have some English experience, but if they have little or none, the Dual Language Program is a great way to get them plugged into school because they immediately understand the content they are learning.
-The idea of Dual Language is that students partaking in the program will take at least half of their classes entirely in Spanish.
-If students complete this, they are eligible to acquire a Seal of Biliteracy at graduation on their diploma.
+The Dual Language program has three main goals: to provide classes to students who have been in Dual Language programs for years, to provide for students who have never taken a dual language course or a formal Spanish course but are heritage speakers, and to help English Language Learners (ESL).
+English Language Learners come from other countries and have a certain amount of formal education.
+They may have English experience, but if they have little or none, the Dual Language Program is a great way to get them plugged into school because they understand the content.
+The idea of Dual Language is that students in the program take at least half of their classes in Spanish.
+If students complete this, they are eligible to acquire a Seal of Biliteracy on their diploma.

-Eligibility requirements to enroll as part of the TWI program are fairly straightforward.
-A student is required to have more than just a general knowledge of the Spanish language.
+Eligibility requirements are straightforward.
+A student must have more than general knowledge of the Spanish language.
 The content classes of the program (math, science and AP Spanish) are all regular classes but are taught entirely in Spanish.
-If a student is a native speaker and grew up speaking in their household, or attended a Two-Way Immersion school in their elementary or middle school years, they might be better off looking at one of the Spanish Lit and Comp classes to help improve their literacy in Spanish.
-In order to determine where a student should be placed within the school’s program, BHS has created an online test that students coming from middle schools with Two-Way Immersion programs can take.
-This has helped BHS predict where the students will benefit most during their transition from middle to high school.
+If a student is a native speaker or attended a Two-Way Immersion school in their elementary or middle school years, they might be better off looking at one of the Spanish Lit and Comp classes to improve their literacy in Spanish.